Copper76/GameEngine/README.md

 - [X] Improve the panels.
 The panels now allow add and removal of components at runtime, as well as the ability to modify most value based data, with the exception of hierarchy.
 ### Physics
 - [X] Integrated the 3D Physics Engine that was previously made in [Physics Engine](https://github.com/Copper76/Physics-Engine), the engine doesn't play nicely with hierarchy yet.
+- [X] Added offset and scale for colliders relative to the object scale.
+Sphere can only be scaled uniformly in physics to avoid complication
 ### Audio
 - [X] Implement an audio system which can allow user to use all available audio input and output devices.
 - [X] Add support of playing wav files through an audio source.